cite-architecture/cite2-sns-registry/README.md

 ## Submission process

--  To propose a **new CITE2 URN subnamepace**, file a new issue in this repository's issue tracker using the template to "Propose new CTS URN subnamepaces".
+-  To propose a **new CITE2 URN subnamepace**, file a new issue in this repository's issue tracker using the template to "Propose new CITE2 URN subnamepaces".
 -  To **update data for an existing CITE2 URN subnamespace**,  file a new issue in this repository's issue tracker using the template to "Update existing subnamespace record".

 You will be automatically notified of the result when the proposal has been processed.